 We also promote other British Values, along with our work to prevent radicalisation and extremism.
 Ofsted found that, “The school’s own ethos and practice promote British values and pupils are well prepared for life in modern Britain.”
 (November 2016) Please click on the document below for more details of our work in this area:

-We have now achieved recognition of our commitment to ‘Rights Respecting School’ status, which fits beautifully into our cohesive, compassionate community, in which children can develop relationship skills, emotional literacy, health and wellbeing.
-Our children wrote to the MP for Children and Families about their rights and were delighted to receive the following in response:
+We have now achieved Silver Status on our journey to becoming a ‘Rights Respecting School’, which fits beautifully into our cohesive, compassionate community, in which children can develop relationship skills, emotional literacy, health and wellbeing.

 Ofsted found that, “Pupils feel valued and are very aware of their own rights within the school and beyond….Parents categorically believe that their children are well cared for, safe and respected.”
 (November 2016)